mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 The differences between these hashing algorithms are not important for the sake of this article - all that is important is to recognise that *SHA256* is merely one of many hashing algorithms - the one that is used in bitcoin mining.
-The output of a cryptographic hash is actually a number, however that may not have been obvious when you ran the *SHA256* hash above, since that number is written in hexadecimal format - i.e. base 16.
+The output of a cryptographic hash is actually a number; however, that may not have been obvious when you ran the *SHA256* hash above, since that number is written in hexadecimal format - i.e. base 16.
 To explain what that means, here are some hexadecimal values side by side with their decimal equivalent values: